Workers to strike at BHP Billiton Australia coal mines

-PERTH Workers at global miner BHP Billiton's (BHP.AX) (BLT.L) Bowen Basin mines will strike for seven full days starting late next week after voting to reject a new employment contract proposed by BHP for the second time, the workers' union said Friday.
+PERTH May 18 Workers at global miner BHP Billiton's Bowen Basin mines will strike for seven full days starting late next week after voting to reject a new employment contract proposed by BHP for the second time, the workers' union said Friday.

 The workers at BHP Billiton-Mistubishi Alliance's (BMA) coal mines have been staging rolling work stoppages for almost a year as they battle with the global miner over work schedules and work hours.